Timongcraft/Tgc-System/README.md

 - A permission system
 - A maintenance system
 - A auto save system
+- A team chat
 - A resource pack system
 - A alert/broadcast command
-- A fly speed command
+- A speed, walkspeed and flyspeed command
 - A reboot command that reboots server after a specified amount of minutes with a reason
 - A plugin command to disable plugins
 - Time in chat messages with formatting